-Evidently, Facebook sent its legal cavalry to Capitol Hill to ensure the “established business relationship” concept would make it into the language of the bill sponsored by McCain and Kerry.
-Facebook argued that when people signed up for their “service,” consumers were establishing a business relationship with them.
+Evidently, Facebook sent its legal cavalry to Capitol Hill to ensure the “established business relationship” clause would make it into the language of the bill.
+Facebook argued that when people signed up for their “service,” consumers were establishing a business relationship with the social media company.
 By Facebook’s reasoning, they did not consider themselves to be a third party advertiser for other companies.
 Rather, Facebook contended they have a direct relationship with its users and, therefore, would not be in violation of the “unauthorized use” clauses of the legislation.

-This means Facebook is allowed to use PII for target marketing goods and services that Facebook does not directly offer.
-With that said, Facebook can advertise the latest videogame to the teen who lists playing video games as one of his favorite activities or a specific brand of cookware to foodies.
+This means Facebook is allowed to use PII to market goods and services that Facebook doesn’t directly offer.
+That said, Facebook can advertise the latest video game to a teen who lists playing video games as one of her favorite activities or a specific brand of cookware to foodies.

 The Commercial Privacy Bill of Rights Act, however, could make life more difficult for ad networks acting as third-party advertisers that rely on receiving PII to help sweeten profits.